 Mohave Ground Squirrel

 The Mohave ground squirrel is active during the day, even in hot conditions but will forage in the shade.
 They live in burrows underneath bushes or along washes.
-They ensure that no other animals can get into the burrows at night by plugging up the door with soil.
+They ensure that no other animals can get into the caves at night by plugging up the door with soil.

 They are pale brown with a light pinkish-brown on their forehead and feet.
 They grow up to 23 cm in length, including a tail of 7 cm.
 They can weigh up to 300 grams.